Work management December 5, 2024 17 MIN READ

 For example, the default “CEO/COO” dashboard provides a comprehensive overview of your company’s performance, showcasing metrics like resource availability over the next 30 days, planned versus actual billable activities, sales conversion rate, and a visual representation of your sales pipeline.

-How to implement effective capacity planning in 5 steps
+How to do capacity planning for projects in 5 steps

-Good capacity planning helps you use your team’s time and skills better.
+A good capacity plann can help you use your team’s time and skills better.
 Leading to increased productivity, more accurate project timelines, and higher-quality deliverables.

 Here’s how to do it: